 Most of the wineries were opened in the Central-West region (165).
-The North-West region numbered 44 new wine tourism wineries, while the New Wine Regions saw 36 new wineries.
+The North-West region numbered 44 new wine tourism wineries, while the New Wine Regions saw 36 unique wineries.

 19. Italy boasts its first wine fountain in the region of Abruzzo.

-This wine fountain was built by the Dora Sarchese Vineyard.
+The Dora Sarchese Vineyard built this wine fountain.
 Abruzzo is a beautiful region on its own, but now it will appear more to tourists and locals alike as they’ll be able to pour wine for free 24/7.

-20. The most obvious sign of aging wine is the change in color.
+20. One of the key wine tasting facts tells that the most obvious sign of aging wine is the color change.

 (Iowa State University)

 White wine becomes golden in color as it ages, but it can turn brown if it’s left to age for too long.
-Red wine starts out with violet and purple tints which change to brick red and orange as it ages.
+Red wine starts with violet and purple tints, which change to brick red and orange as it ages.